AEPS Co-sponsorship Memo Raises Renewables to 30%

 The announcement comes at a time when Pa is feeling more harmful impacts from our changing climate, and comes on the same day it was reported that U.S. carbon emissions increased in 2018.

 The draft guidelines for the Commercial PACE Program have been issued.
-Public comments are being taken until January 18, 2019.
+Final guidelines are expected in February 2019.
 C-PACE is a very useful way to finance energy efficiency, renewable energy and water efficiency improvements on commercial buildings statewide.

 Podcast on PA Clean Energy